Kowalski-RND/uProse/README.md

 In addition since everything in μProse is stored in a flat-file there are no passwords to remember.<br>To update the blog you upload an updated file.
 It is that simple.

+###Why this over Jekyll?

+Jekyll is freaking awesome.
+That being said it requires Ruby on your system to generate the files.

+μProse is 100% Javascript, no dependencies.
+Open a web browser and edit your content.

 ###Configuration
 The blog configuration is all contained in JSON format within the conf.json file.